web-dave/webdave.de/src/assets/posts/cypress.md

-# e2e Testing with Cypress.io
+# E2E Testing with Cypress.io

-Usually my topic is Angular and the entire ecosystem.
+Usually, my topic is Angular and the entire ecosystem.
 But testing is also a matter close to my heart.

 When it comes to testing, you have to differentiate between two types.

-1. Unit tests (code based)
+1. Unit tests (codebased)
-2. e2e tests (user flow)
+2. End-to-End (E2E) tests (user flow)

-In this article I cover e2e testing.
+In this article, I cover E2E testing.
 My goal is to get as many developers as possible interested in tests.

-## What is e2e testing?
+## What is E2E testing?

-It is the type of test that is run on the finished application.
+It is the type of test that runs on the finished application.
-This is used to test complete user storie or user journey.
+This is used to test a complete user story or user journey.
 So not just individual components (that would be unit tests) but the behavior of the application.

-You can use various tools for this, I became aware of Cypress some time ago and think it's great.
+You can use various tools for this, I became aware of [Cypress](https://www.cypress.io/) some time ago and think it's great.

-## What is cypress?
+## What is Cypress?

-Cypress is an e2e testing tool.
+Cypress is an E2E testing tool.
-This tool comes with its own Electron App in which the app to be tested is executed.
+This tool comes with its own Electron app in which the application to be tested is executed.

 <img src="assets/images/cypress_1.png" width="400" class="" />

 The advantage: Cypress behaves like an interceptor or proxy.
 All communication that comes from the app to be tested can be monitored, manipulated and mocked by Cypress.

-What all e2e tools have in common is that they were not built for a specific Javascript framework, you can use it to test any WebApp.
+What all E2E tools have in common is that they were not built for a specific Javascript framework, you can use it to test any web application.

 ## How can I use Cypress for my Angular app?

-I'm starting here with a freshly started Angular Project (ng new cypress-test)
+I'm starting here with a freshly started Angular Project (`ng new cypress-test`)

-The great advantage of Angular is that, thanks to the CLI, the switch from Protractor (as the standard e2e testing tool) to Cypress can be carried out fully automatically.
+The great advantage of Angular is that thanks to the CLI, the switch from Protractor (as the standard e2e testing tool) to Cypress can be carried out fully automatically.
 Prerequisite is a project that was built with the CLI version 6+.

 All we have to do is tell the CLI to install Cypress.